Kensington Palace Gardens: Notable residents

 but now it serves as the residence of the Indian High Commissioner.

-It is the residence of many ambassadors, including those of Saudi Arabia, UAE, and India.
 Famous residents included Israeli billionaire Noam Gottesman and Indian billionaire Lakshmi Mittal.

+Robert William Perks, (1849-1934), bought No.11 in 1894, and lived there with his family until his death.
+Following Perks`s death, the property was sold to the Duke of Marlborough.

+The film producer Alexander Korda had his home at No.20 and died there.

 Princess Haya of Jordan resides in a home in Kensington Palace Gardens.

-In 2015 a Ukrainian-born billionaire Len Blavatnik bought a property on the street.
+Ukrainian-born billionaire Len Blavatnik bought a property on the street.

 No. 16 is owned by Russian billionaire Roman Abramovich, a 15-bedroom mansion that he bought for £90 million in 2009.
 The house was built in 1846, and designed by T. H. Wyatt and D. Brandon for John Sperling of Norbury Park.
 In 1972, it was home to the Soviet Embassy.